-We hope you will be able to join us next year at our monastic led Spring Retreat at the beautiful Jesuit Retreat Center in Applegate, CA, which takes place in the month of May of each year.
+We hope you will be able to join us next year at our monastic led Spring Retreat at the beautiful Jesuit Retreat Center in Applegate, CA, which takes place in the weekend of May 18-20, 2018.
+An announcement concerning retreat registration will be sent out to our mailing list on March 1, 2018, or you can visit this page at that time.
 The retreat is located about 45 minutes from Sacramento in the Sierra Nevada foothills.

 Answers to Frequently Asked Questions

 If you have never attended a Self-Realization Fellowship retreat, the following information will let you know what to expect:

 What is the purpose of the retreat?